gmcfall/react-firebase-state-docs/docs/guides/manage_users.md

 > It also assumes you are familiar with:
 > - `useDocListener`
 > - `useEntity`
-> - `releaseEntities`
+> - `releaseAllClaims`
 > - `watchEntity`
 >
 > See [Document Listeners] for more information about these elements of the `react-firebase-state`
 > library.

-The `react-firebase-state` library provides tools that make it easier to
+The `react-firebase-state` library provides tools that make it easy to
 - [Listen for changes to the state of the current user]
 - [Customize the properties of the user]
 - [Get information about the current user]